zangshayang1/zangshayang1.github.io/_posts/2021-04-28-effective-java.md

 People used to use __Java Native Interface (JNI)__ to call native methods written in C/C++ for performance.
 They provide access to platform specific facilities such as registry and native libraries.

 Now it is unnecessary as JVM became comparable in performance.
-Plus native memory usage is not tracked by `Garbage Collector` and thus native methods are not safe.
+Plus native memory usage is not tracked by `Garbage Collector` and thus native methods are __not safe__.

 ### Don't Optimize Prematurely